italoosorio/SilkBuilder-Doc/tags/Pagination.md

-# silk:Pagination Tag
+# silk:Pagination
-This tag defines a Silk Pagination component which will be used to navigate between pages of data.
+This component **silk:Pagination** renders a page counter to navigate between data groups.

+This class works standalone and is not a container.

-## Tag Use
+## Tag Definition
 Used standalone:
 ```xml
 <silk:Pagination